 Preprint Similarity Search uses a machine learning model trained on 1.7 million PubMed Central open access documents to find similar papers and journals based on the textual content of your bioRxiv or medRxiv preprint.
 These results can be used as a starting point when searching for a place to publish your paper.

 Connectivity search allows you to find the most important paths connecting any two nodes in Hetionet, even when they are different types or not known to be related.
 If you want to investigate how the eye and breast cancer may be related, you can.
-Filter nodes by type, see computed significance data about paths, create graph visualizations with highlighted paths, and more.
+Filter nodes by group, see computed significance data about paths, create graph visualizations with highlighted paths, and more.

 Manubot is a workflow and set of tools for the next generation of scholarly publishing.
 Write your manuscript in markdown, track it with git, automatically convert it to .html, .pdf, or .docx, and deploy it to your destination of choice.